-Kelsey Bryan-Zwick’s Bone Water was released on September 22, 2021 from Blanket Sea Press.
-It was selected as part of our inaugural Awareness & Advocacy microchapbook series.
-We asked Kelsey to tell us more about the book, their writing workshops, and their disability advocacy.
+MT Vallarta’s hybrid poetry and creative nonfiction microchapbook, The Science of Flowers, was released on December 8, 2021 from Blanket Sea Press.
+It was selected as part of our inaugural Awareness & Advocacy series.
+We asked MT to tell us more about the book, what inspires their writing, and mental health advocacy.

-How long have you been a poet, and what drew you to writing poetry?
+How long have you been a writer, and what drew you to writing?

-Blanket Sea is donating 10% of the press’s first share of proceeds from your book to an advocacy organization.
-You chose The Breonna Taylor Memorial Scholarship to be that organization.
-Can you talk a little about the scholarship and why you started it?
+Blanket Sea is donating 10% of press proceeds from your book to an advocacy organization.
+You selected the Institute for the Development of Human Arts.
+Can you talk a little about why you chose IDHA?

-What do you wish that people understood better when it comes to chronic pain, illness, and disability?
-Where could there be improvements in awareness, medical treatment, etc.?
+What do you wish that people understood better when it comes to mental illness and trauma?
+Where could there be improvements in awareness, treatments, activism, etc.?

 Who are some of your favorite poets and authors?